ys-zm/cub3d/README.md

 ## Play:

 1. WSAD to move around
-2. QE or moving the mouse to look around
+2. QE or move the mouse to look around
+3. F to open/close doors

 ## Issues: